Elliptic Littlewood identities: Quadratic transformations

-Since these functions span the ($n+1$-dimensional) space of $BC_n$-symmetric $q$-theta functions of degree 1, one may replace this factor by an arbitrary such function without affecting the validity of the conjecture.
-In particular, for $n=1$, it suffices to verify the conjecture for two values of $v$, say $v=t_1$, $v=t_2$, which eliminates the extra parameter, and allows the previous argument to apply.
-The cases $t=1$, $t=p$, $t=q$ follow as before. \end{rems}
+Since these functions span the ($n/2+1$-dimensional) space of $BC_{n/2}$-symmetric $q$-theta functions of degree 1 \cite[Defn.~1]{bctheta}, one may replace this factor by an arbitrary such function without affecting the validity of the conjecture.
+In particular, for $n=2$, it suffices to verify the conjecture for two values of $v$, say $v=t_1$, $v=t_2$, which eliminates the extra parameter, and allows the previous argument to apply.
+The cases $t=1$, $t=p$, $t=q$ follow as before. \end{rem}

-\begin{rems} Again, this (and the remainder of the conjectures we will formulate along these lines) is consistent with respect to connection coefficients, $\blambda\mapsto (l,m)^{2n}+\blambda$, and the Pieri identity, regardless of the additional parameter.
-Another important consistency condition is that if we take $v=t_2$ then multiply $t_2$ by $p^{-1/2}$, the left-hand side is again symmetric in $t_1$ and $t_2$, while an application of Conjecture \ref{conj:littbig} exhibits the corresponding symmetry on the right-hand side. \end{rems}
+\begin{rem} Again, this (and the remainder of the conjectures we will formulate along these lines) is consistent with respect to connection coefficients, $\blambda\mapsto (l,m)^n+\blambda$, and shifts in $t_1$, $t_2$, regardless of the additional parameter.
+Another important consistency condition is that if we take $v=t_2$ then multiply $t_2$ by $p^{-1/2}$, the left-hand side is again symmetric in $t_1$ and $t_2$, while an application of Conjecture~\ref{conj:littbig} exhibits the corresponding symmetry on the right-hand side. \end{rem}

-The corresponding vanishing conjecture (obtained by taking $v=t_2$ to eliminate the extra parameter, then $t_2=q^{1/2}t^{-1/2}$ or $t_1=p^{1/2}q^{1/2}t^{-1/2}$, then applying Theorem \ref{thm:int_litt}) is as follows.
+The corresponding vanishing conjecture (obtained by taking $v=t_2$ to eliminate the extra parameter, then $t_2=q^{1/2}t^{-1/2}$ or $t_1=p^{1/2}q^{1/2}t^{-1/2}$, then applying Theorem~\ref{thm:int_litt}) is as follows.

 \begin{conj} For generic parameters satisfying $t^{2n-1/2}t_0t_1u_0=p^{1/2}q^{1/2}$, the integral

 vanishes unless $\blambda$ is of the form $\bmu^2$, in which case the integral is

 \end{conj}